 DALLAS – Today in Aviation, the first Airbus A310 prototype conducted its maiden flight in 1982.
 It received its type certification on March 11, 1983.

-The Airbus A310 is a wide-body aircraft designed and manufactured by Airbus Industrie, at the time a consortium of European aerospace manufacturers.
+The Airbus A310 is a wide-body aircraft designed and manufactured by Airbus Industrie, a consortium of European aerospace manufacturers at the time.
 Before the new decade arrived, Airbus had already required a plane that was smaller than the A300, the world’s first twin-jet wide-body.

 The British, French, and West German governments’ memorandum of understanding (MoU), signed on September 26, 1967, paved the way for the inception of the 300-seat Airbus A300, the consortium’s first airliner.
 However, amid plans to reduce production costs, Airbus chose to explore several early design studies performed during the A300 program.

 From this, and with the help of other industry

 players, a forward-looking idea would stay set in the mind of the consortium: to build a family of aircraft for different market needs but with more commonalities than differences.

 As a consequence of the increasingly strong interest in the tentative airliner, Airbus decided to launch the A300B10, which became known as the A310, into production on July 7, 1978.

 At the 1978 Farnborough Air Show, the British Secretary of State for Industry, Eric Varley, declared that BAe would rejoin Airbus Industrie as a full partner from January 1, 1979.

 Under the terms of the deal, BAe would be given a 20% stake in Airbus Industrie and would play “a complete role in the development and production of the A310.”